Debate

 Grapple with Real Issues

-Our two debate styles help students learn to support and defend ideas within the bounds of a specified value or policy topic for the season.
-They learn to listen well, think on their feet, and argue graciously.
+Our two debate styles help students learn to support and defend ideas about a chosen topic for the season.
+They learn to look at issues from multiple angles, listen well, think on their feet, and argue graciously

 How Debate Works

-At the beginning of each season, we publish a resolution for each style of debate.
-The resolution makes a statement that teams are expected to support when they are assigned to the affirmative side in a competition round.
-They are expected to take a stand against the resolution and/or the affirmative team’s position when they are assigned to the negative side.
+At the beginning of the season, we publish a topic for each style of debate.
+This topic is given as a debatable statement called a "resolution."
+Teams are expected to support and defend the resolution they are on the affirmative side in a competition round.
+When they are assigned to the negative side, they are expected to take a stand against the resolution and/or the affirmative team’s position.

-Debaters use their own research skills and creativity to decide on the facts, arguments, and positions they will use to fulfill their given role in the round.
+Debaters use their own research skills and creativity to anticipate challenges and decide on the facts, arguments, and positions they will use from either side in a round.

 Team Policy & Lincoln-Douglas Value Debate